 Just a year after this hit, which peaked at #4 on the Billboard chart, Tommy Reynolds left the band, to be replaced by new keyboardist Alan Dennison.
 But the band floundered and eventually had their contract with Dunhill Records cancelled.
 Then two years later in 1974 they were able to again secure a recording deal with a new label, Playboy Records, but only under the proviso that they retain the name Hamilton, Joe Frank & Reynolds – even though Reynolds had long since left the band!
-This confounding band name containing between 1 and 5 people was so renowned they couldn’t bear to change it up?! (and could, say, Emerson, Lake & Palmer still continue with its name with no Palmer?)
+This confounding band name containing who-knows-how-many people was so renowned they couldn’t bear to change it up?! (and could, say, Emerson, Lake & Palmer still carry on with its name with no Palmer?)

 > Following a little research, I found that we weren’t the only ones confused by the band’s name.
 Check out this clip from the old Mystery Science Theater 3000 show